HariChakravarthy/HackStack3/README.md

 * 	✅ Can Like and comment on blog posts
   *	✅ Can Follow/unfollow other users and can search users
 * 	✅ View blog posts in three sections:
-  *  Explore: Shows all public posts
+  *  Explore: Shows all public posts in explore screen.
-	* Following: Shows posts from followed users
+	* Following: Shows posts from followed users in Home screen like a complete social media app.
 * Filters blogs on topics : Shows posts from all users
 	* Bookmark : Can bookmark the blog if wants  to read it later
 * ✅ View user profiles with: